10 tips for filling the void left by joint custody

 6. Surround yourself with supportive people

 Sadness makes me withdrawn, but compensating for this feeling of loneliness and emptiness will do me the world of good.
 Friends, family, colleagues, cousins, your loved ones’ presence will always warm your heart, and an active social life will allow me to occupy my mind with other things.
 Say goodbye to routine and hello to the good times ahead!

-7. Create a nice living space for myself
+7. Create a nice living space for yourself

 My house is not the same anymore now my children aren’t there… But that’s no reason to live in a place that makes me sad!
 In my mind, I have to associate my home with somewhere I feel good.
 Redecorating, a change of wallpaper, DIY; taking care of the inside of my house makes me feel rejuvenated, even though I am alone.

 8. Maintain a good relationship with your ex-husband

 Out of respect for our past relationship, for the children, and because we are adults, we can break up maturely and remain on friendly terms with each other.
 Even though the feelings aren’t there anymore, we can still show some sort of compassion towards each other.
 Compassion that will mean I receive photos or unexpected telephone calls from my children every now and then, or am able to pay them a surprise visit when they finish school even though it wasn’t my turn to see them!

 9. Establish a routine when they come and see you

 Having a snack and a drink, watching their favourite TV series or reading their favourite magazines are just some of the nice moments you can have with your children.
 We will all eagerly look forward to these moments.
 They are enough to let you make the most of the time you have with your children and, at the same time, allow you to create nice memories.